openzim/mwoffliner/README.md

 To use mwoffliner, you need a recent version of nodejs and a POSIX system (like GNU/Linux).

-There are also other dependencies  descrbed below
+There are also other dependencies described below

 ### Node and JS dependencies